filipeyay/miniprojects-JS/README.md

-# Mini Projetos em JavaScript
+# Mini JavaScript Projects

-Pequenos e simples projetos feitos durante minhas sessões de estudo com JavaScript.
+Small and simple projects made in my study sessions with JavaScript.